marhaat/multiples_of_a_and_b/README.md

 # multiples_of_a_and_b
 Multiples of A and B

-Take input file containing rows of number data, and outputs multiples of numbers below a goal number.
+Take input file containing rows of number data, and outputs multiples of numbers below a goal value.

 Input file data must be in the following format:
+A B goal
 Example input file content:
 5 8 31
 4 7 20